aldur/aldur.github.io/_posts/2024-10-29-aldur-blog.md

 the Google Search console.
 So I removed the custom `meta` tag in the HTML that I used before to verify my "property".

-The nice bonus was that, for the first time, Google accepted my `sitemap.xml`!
+As a nice bonus Google would not load my `sitemap.xml`.

 {:.text-align-center}
 ![A screnshot from Google Search console showing an error while trying to upload